monstercameron/goGitListener/README.md

 - Executes custom scripts for each project on push events
 - Configurable through a JSON file
 - Lightweight and easy to set up
+- Logs webhook requests for monitoring and debugging
+- Provides a `/metrics` endpoint to view logs

 ## Prerequisites

 - Go 1.16 or later
 - A server with a public IP address (e.g., a Digital Ocean VPS)
 - Basic knowledge of Go, GitHub, and server administration
+- Git installed on the server

 ## Installation